simple-login/website/content/blog/send-anonymous-email.md

 title: How to send anonymous emails
 date: 2021-11-12
 draft: true
 summary: Sometimes you want to send an email without revealing your identity.
-Using your usual Gmail, Outlook, ProtonMail mailbox isn't a good idea as the recipient can see your real email address and trace you back from there.
+Using your usual Gmail, Outlook, Proton Mail mailbox isn't a good idea as the recipient can see your real email address and trace you back from there.
 author: "SimpleLogin team"
 authorLink: "https://twitter.com/simple_login"
 authorAvatar: "/logo-square.svg"
 layout: "single"
 intro: Sometimes you need to send an email without revealing your identity.
-Using your usual Gmail, Outlook, ProtonMail mailbox isn't a good idea as the recipient can see your real email address and trace you back from there.
+Using your usual Gmail, Outlook, Proton Mail mailbox isn't a good idea as the recipient can see your real email address and trace you back from there.

 ---